 1 A good place to start is the FCA page on pension transfer, which says: “In most cases you are likely to be worse off if you transfer out of a defined benefit scheme, even if your employer gives you an incentive to leave.
 The cash value may be less than the value of the defined benefit payments to you and your eventual pension payments will depend on the performance of the new scheme, with the risk that the scheme does not deliver the returns that you expect”.
 The FCA website does however point out that “there are risks to staying too”.

-2 The rules on which transfers must be made with advice are slightly more complex than this but a scheme would be expected to tell a member if advice is required before the transfer of their particular rights can take place.
-The current FCA rules are set out in Policy Statement 18/6
+3 The rules on which transfers must be made with advice are slightly more complex than this but a scheme would be expected to tell a member if advice is required before the transfer of their particular rights can take place.
+The latest FCA rules are set out in Policy Statement 18/20

 If the transfer value is more than £30,000 you are required to seek independent financial advice before deciding whether or not to proceed with the transfer.
 This advice must be provided by, or at least checked by, a specially-qualified pensions transfer specialist.

-The Financial Conduct Authority has recently updated its rules about how advisers are to assess whether a transfer is a good idea.4 As part of this process, from Autumn 2018, advisers will be required to present you with a ‘Transfer Value Comparator’ (TVC).
+The Financial Conduct Authority has updated its rules about how advisers are to assess whether a transfer is a good idea.
+As part of this process, since Autumn 2018, advisers have been required to present you with a ‘Transfer Value Comparator’ (TVC).
 In simple terms this is a measure of how the money you have been offered by your pension scheme compares with the value of the pension you are giving up.

 In brief, the adviser has to work out the sum of money that would be needed today, if it were to be invested up to your retirement on a ‘risk-free’ basis, that could buy you a pension (through purchase of an annuity) that matches the pension you are giving up.
 So, for example, you may be offered a transfer value of £400,000 to give up your pension, but the TVC calculation may say that you would need £500,000 invested in the way described to be able to replicate the pension you are giving up.
 The closer the amount you are being offered is to the capital sum that emerges from this calculation, the better value you are being offered.
 But this calculation on its own will rarely lead to a definite ‘yes’ or ‘no’ as to whether you should transfer.